-If the remote VoIP devices are only using voice then the bandwidth purchased for the EF queue must be large enough to accommodate the total number of concurrent voice streams passing through the MBG from Internet to managed WAN.
+If the remote VoIP devices are only using voice then the bandwidth purchased for the EF queue must be large enough to accommodate the total number of concurrent voice streams passing through the MBG from Internet to manage WAN.
 However, if the remote VoIP devices will also be using video in this example, then the bandwidth purchased for the EF queue must account for both voice and video, keeping in mind that a video call requires 10 to 20 times more bandwidth than a compressed audio call even when devices are configured with the lowest bandwidth settings.
-Refer to section 13.3 Error!
-Reference source not found. for guidance on calculating required bandwidth.
+Refer to section Determine Bandwidth Requirements for guidance on calculating required bandwidth.